2019 Celebration of Stars

 Awarded to an employee of The Arc of Dutchess who demonstrates in word and deed, empowerment of individuals we support, belief in and support of person-directed supports, respect for the people we support, respect for colleagues and co-workers, and respect for the work of the organization.

-…a young professional who demonstrates boundless energy, optimism and generosity (Sarah Studler).
+…a young professional (under the age of 35) who demonstrates boundless energy.
 Sarah Studler was an Arc of Dutchess employee who left our world much too soon.
 In the span of her 25 years she enriched all who knew her with her generosity of spirit.
 For us at The Arc of Dutchess, Sarah represented the very best of the new generation moving into our workforce.
 She brought a wonderful energy and spirit to our work place.
 She was confident, funny, always smiling, and ready to embrace the world.
 She cared deeply for her family, her friends, coworkers and her community; she had a way of making everyone and anyone feel special and valuable.
 Within her all too short tenure at The Arc of Dutchess she developed relationships in every department and at every level.
 To honor Sarah’s memory and her contribution to our collective community, this award celebrates an individual who demonstrates in word and action, those wonderful qualities we cherish and remember in Sarah … spirited, motivating, inspiring, limitless, and exceptional as a colleague, employee, community member, and person.

 … an individual with disabilities who demonstrates a “no excuse, can do” attitude who perseveres through life’s challenges with grace, dignity and strength (Kenny Dixon).
 Kenny was an empowered spirit who persevered through mounting medical challenges with strength, dignity and determination.
 He inspired all of those who crossed his path with his wit, his heart and his “can do” attitude.
 Kenny made a concerted effort each day to lift the spirits of those around him and leave life’s complaints untold.
 He represented “live each day” by dwelling on today’s opportunities.
 Kenny just wanted to keep it moving whether it was making someone laugh, playing hoops or getting through his dialysis treatment.
 This award celebrates an individual who defies what others may have determined as their destiny, perseveres through life’s challenges, focuses on the good in the world and doesn’t let “life” get in the way of their dreams.